Weissberger/RobotDashboard/README.md

 The nav icon (company logo) is clickable and provides access to emailing mission history as well as a logout function

 # Simplifications
-The app uses robot data simulated from the frontend rather than the frontend (see RobotSimulator.js).
+The app uses robot data simulated from the frontend rather than the backend (see RobotSimulator.js).
 Granted this is a simplification, it allowed me to develop all of the other features and mock the data needed for the project.